 adventures of a food-obsessive in NYC, living one bite at a time

 I’m from Kolkata, India, which means food equals life.
 Whenever I visit, I eat (and eat and eat).
 My most recent trip ended in January 2010, and it was there, in between mouthfuls of rice and curries and amazing sweets, that I decided to start a food blog.
 My goal was to work my way through my family’s repertoire of traditional Indian (mostly Bengali) food, while also carving my own niche in the kitchen.

-As a recent college graduate, there’s a lot to learn (and not a lot of space to do it — tiny kitchens are unfortunately a way of life in NYC).
+As a (no longer so) recent college graduate, there’s a lot to learn (and not a lot of space to do it — tiny kitchens are unfortunately a way of life in NYC).
 And while I haven’t made much headway into conquering the family cookbook (to be fair, it is a never-ending, always-expanding trove of goodies), I’ve had a few successes.

 In my mind, the best kind of meal is one that is, in the words of Don Draper: